 Health disciplines will for the first time be co-located in the new University of Sydney Health Precinct; a purpose-built facility to translate research into education and clinical services.

-In 2019 the University of Sydney will see the completion of the new Health Precinct.
-The building will bring together multiple health disciplines for the first time in a purpose-built facility to translate research into education and clinical services.
+The Susan Wakil Health Building will bring together multiple health disciplines for the first time in a purpose-built facility to translate research into education and clinical services.

 The precinct will be located off Western Avenue on Camperdown campus, which currently houses five separate buildings including the Bosch 1A and 1B Buildings, the Bosch Glasshouse, the Blackburn Building and the associated Dangerous Goods Store.